Leniency Designs: An Operator's Manual: Estimation with Many Decision-Makers and Controls

-In practice, it is infeasible to use the true relative leniency as an instrument because we do not know the first-stage coefficients.
+The estimator $\hat\beta^*$ is approximately unbiased for $\beta$, because $\tilde{\ell}_i$ is a valid instrument when examiner assignment is as-good-as-random given the controls $w_i$; \Cref{sec:derivations} gives the formal derivation of this claim along with other results below.
+In practice, however, it is infeasible to use this true relative leniency measure as an instrument because we do not know the first-stage coefficients.
 A tempting alternative is to simply use least squares estimates of the first-stage coefficients, $\hat{\pi}$ and $\hat{\delta}$, in place of the unknown population values.
 This is exactly equivalent to using a two-stage least squares (2SLS) estimator which instruments with the full set of assignment dummies $z_i$.
 To see this, recall that the 2SLS estimator is equivalent to an instrumental variables estimator that uses a single instrument given by the sample first-stage fitted values, $z_i'\hat{\pi}+w_i'\hat\delta$.
-By the Frisch–Waugh-Lovell theorem, this is in turn equivalent to an IV regression without covariates that replaces the population relative leniency $\tilde\ell_i$ in \cref{eq:beta_leniency} with the sample analog $\hat{\ell}_i=\tilde{z}_i'\hat{\pi}$ (the residual from projecting the fitted values onto the controls).
+By the same partialling-out logic that led to the equation for $\hat{\beta}^*$, this is in turn equivalent to an IV regression without covariates that replaces the population relative leniency $\tilde\ell_i$ in the formula for $\hat\beta^*$ with the sample analog $\hat{\ell}_i=\tilde{z}_i'\hat{\pi}$ (the residual from projecting the fitted values onto the controls).